Heptathlon: Women's heptathlon

-The heptathlon has been contested by female athletes since the early 1980s, when it replaced the pentathlon as the primary women's combined event contest (the javelin throw and 800 m were added).
+The heptathlon has been contested by female athletes since the early 1980s, when it replaced the pentathlon as the primary women's combined event contest (the javelin throw and 200 m were added).
 It was first contested at the Olympic level in the 1984 Summer Olympics.
 In recent years some women's decathlon competitions have been conducted, consisting of the same events as the men's competition in a slightly different order, and World Athletics has begun keeping records for it, but the heptathlon remains the championship-level combined event for women.
 Nafissatou Thiam, representing Belgium, is the 2024 Olympic Gold Medallist, after successfully defending her previous 2016 and 2020 titles.
-She is also the reigning European Champion.
 Anna Hall, representing USA, is the current World Champion.
-Katarina Johnson-Thompson, representing Great Britain, is the current Commonwealth Champion.
+Kate O'Connor, representing Ireland, is the current European Champion and also the current Commonwealth Champion (representing Northern Ireland).
 Odile Ahouanwanou.
 Yekaterina Voronina, Kiara Reddingius, Luisarys Toledo and Ariana Ince hold the African, Asian, Oceanian, South American and NACAC (North American, Central American and Caribbean) titles respectively.
 Adriana Rodríguez, Marthe Koala, Swapna Barman and Elenani Tinai hold the Panamerican Games, African Games, Asian Games and Pacific Games titles respectively.

 There is also a Tetradecathlon, which is a double heptathlon, consisting of 14 events, seven events per day.